afeld/delivery/slides/slides.md

 ## Disclaimers

+- _Please_ ask questions
+  - If you have one, someone else is probably thinking the same thing
 - We are using Azure, but this is not an endorsement
   - Could use any number of cloud providers
 - You will need a credit/debit card